Victor Ivan: In the name of the Independence of the judiciary

-Ivan exposed the true facts of this case accusing the magistrate and the Attorney General.
-At the same time he continued to voice against this rapist magistrate, the district Judge who chaired the case against Sarath Nanda Silva and Attorney general which ultimately resulted in the Chief Justice being compelled to appoint 2 tri partite committees to investigate into the allegations made against the magistrate and the district judge.
-The 2 committees found both of them guilty of the charges levelled against them by Victor Ivan.
+Ivan exposed the facts of this case accusing the Magistrate and the Attorney General.
+At the same time he continued to voice against the Magistrate accused of rape, the District Judge who chaired the case against Silva and Attorney General which ultimately resulted in the Chief Justice being compelled to appoint two tripartite committees to investigate the allegations made against the Magistrate and the District Judge.
+The two committees found both of them guilty of the charges levelled against them by Ivan.
 Apart from this, he filed a case in the Supreme Court against the Attorney General seeking his expulsion from the legal profession on the grounds of his corrupt behaviour.
 On the basis of his complaint, the Supreme Court initiated an investigation against the Attorney General.
 While the investigation was in progress, the incumbent Chief Justice went on retirement.
-Surprisingly, the President appointed Sarath Nanda Silva who had faced corruption charges as the New Chief justice.
-DatoParam Kumaraswamy of the UNO openly condemned this appointment.
-Sarath Nanda Silva was a close confidant of the President.
+Surprisingly, President Kumaratunga appointed Sarath N. Silva who had faced corruption charges as the new Chief Justice.
+Dato Param Kumaraswamy of the UNO openly condemned this appointment.
+Sarath N. Silva was a close confidant of the President.
 The independent stand of the judiciary was not to her liking.
-She wanted to save her friend from the unfortunate mess he had fallen into and also to find a person like Sarath Nanda Silva whom she could manipulate in wielding her power over the judiciary.
+She wanted to save her friend from the unfortunate mess he had fallen into and also to find a person like Sarath N. Silva whom she could manipulate in wielding her power over the judiciary.

-Ivan making a vehement protest against this inapt appointment published the Ravaya newspaper as a Black Issue with a picture depicting the new Chief Justice taking the oath before the President overturned in black background.
+Ivan making a vehement protest against this inept appointment published Ravaya as a Black Issue with a picture depicting the new Chief Justice taking the oath before the President overturned in black background.
 Thereafter, he submitted a fundamental rights petition challenging the appointment of the new Chief Justice.
 The International Bar association and the Law Commission of India making a joint representation sent V.S.
-Malimath, a retired Chief justice from Kerala to Sri Lanka to observe the proceedings of this historic trial’.
+Malimath, a retired Chief justice from Kerala to Sri Lanka to observe the proceedings of this historic trial'.